Rogal27/PokerEmbeededApp/README.md

 It may be necessary to run ```make clean all``` in buildroot directory.

-GUI was created by my tutor and is available at his [GitHub Repository](https://github.com/wzab/BR_Internet_Radio).
+GUI was created by my tutor and is available on his [GitHub Repository](https://github.com/wzab/BR_Internet_Radio).